dreamking60/d3-start-to-finish-leanpub/manuscript/18 More on D3 joins.md

-# More on D3 joins
+# More on D3 Joins

 This chapter covers a couple of advanced techniques when joining data.

 We first look at joining arrays to groups of elements, so that each array element corresponds to a group of elements.
-This is a common scenario because you often need to represent data points with more than one element (for example, a labelled circle requires two elements).
+This is a common scenario because you often need to represent data points with more than one HTML/SVG element (for example, a labelled circle requires two elements).
 Energy Explorer uses this technique so it's worth taking some time to understand.
 (This is one of the most advanced topics in this book.)

 The second technique is for joining nested arrays to nested elements.
 This is quite an advanced technique and isn't used by Energy Explorer so feel free to skip.